YugantGotmare/Dental-Imaging-and-Analysis-using-Computer-Vision/README.md

-# Teeth and Nerve Segmentation
+# Dental Imaging and Analysis using Computer Vision

 ## Overview
 Teeth and Nerve Segmentation is a web-based application built using Streamlit that helps users segment teeth and nerve structures in medical images.
 The application allows users to upload images and apply pre-trained machine learning models for segmentation.